API Reference

 Response:

-GET /api/preflight
+GET /api/latency/recommendations

 Section titled “Playback Control”POST /api/pause_all